 Cataract Surgery in Glen Mills, PA

 Mudgil Eye Associates serves Glen Mills patients from our West Chester office, about 18 minutes via Route 202 or Route 1.
 Dr. Mudgil also performs surgery at the Christiana Care Surgery Center at Brinton Lake, conveniently located in Glen Mills.
-Dr. A. Vijay Mudgil is the only ophthalmologist serving Glen Mills who routinely performs dropless cataract surgery.
-Brown residency-trained, Wilmer Eye Institute (Johns Hopkins) fellowship-trained, and named Main Line Today Top Doctor nearly every year since 2009.
+Dr. A. Vijay Mudgil is a board-certified ophthalmologist and, with more than 20,000 procedures performed, among the most experienced cataract surgeons in Chester County.
+He is experienced with complex and post-refractive cataract cases, including eyes that have had LASIK, PRK, or RK, and he offers laser-assisted (femtosecond) cataract surgery alongside the full range of specialty and premium lens implants.
+He is also the only ophthalmologist serving Glen Mills who routinely performs dropless cataract surgery.
+He is Brown residency-trained and completed a pediatric ophthalmology and strabismus fellowship at the Wilmer Eye Institute at Johns Hopkins, and is recognized as a Castle Connolly Top Doctor, a Philadelphia Magazine Top Doctor, and a Main Line Today Top Doctor since 2009.
+He was ranked number one in ophthalmology by Main Line Today for many years, in the years the magazine published rankings.
+The practice is a Patients' Choice Award recipient and holds a 4.9-star Google rating across 712+ reviews.

 A Top-Doctor Cataract Surgeon Operating in Glen Mills